Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Nearby Dalmatian Islands from Vela Luka

-There are two very tiny and easily accessible Croatian islands from the Vela Luka port.
-These islands are reached via boat (or taxi boat).
-In our shoulder-season visit, there were no taxi boats running to the island…but we look forward to checking out these two islands on a return trip to Korcula!
+There are two very tiny but accessible Croatian islands from the Vela Luka port.
+During our shoulder-season visit, there were no taxi boats running, but we look forward to checking these out on a return trip to Korcula!

-Osjak Island, an uninhabited island, sits in the center of the harbor.
+Osjak Island sits in the center of the harbor.
 Visitors go to explore the hiking trails and hidden coves.
-It takes 15 minutes by taxi boat to reach the island.
+It takes 15 minutes to reach by taxi boat.

 Proizd Island sits at the opening of the bay and is a 40-minute trip from the port of Vela Luka.
-Surrounded by dazzling blue water, visitors go to swim in the sea and soak in the sun on the nearly deserted island (there is one restaurant during peak summer season).
+Surrounded by dazzling blue water, you can go to swim and soak in the sun on the nearly deserted island.

 More Ideas of What To Do in Korcula

 The things to see in Korcula that we outlined above can easily fill 2 to 3 days.
-That said, guests staying longer may want to add a day trip to their itinerary or explore some of the lesser known Korcula hidden gems.
+That said, guests staying longer may want to add a day trip or explore some Korcula hidden gems.

 Excursions from Korcula